Murder of Eldon Maguan

-On July 2, 1991, Eldon Maguan, a 25 year old engineering student at De La Salle University, was shot in the head by Rolito Go, a 43 year old construction magnate in a road rage incident at Wilson Street in Little Baguio, San Juan, Metro Manila, Philippines.
+On July 2, 1991, Eldon Maguan, a 25-year-old engineering student at De La Salle University, was fatally shot by Rolito Go, a 43-year-old construction magnate in what authorities described as a road rage incident along Wilson Street in San Juan, Metro Manila, Philippines.

-Six days after the shooting incident, Go turned himself in to the San Juan police and was charged with murder.
-In 1993, Go was convicted of murder by the Pasig Regional Trial Court for a 40-year jail term.
+Maguan sustained a gunshot wound to the head and died several days later.
+The case drew national attention because of Go's social standing, his escape from custody prior to sentencing, and subsequent controversies surrounding his incarceration and release.
+In 1997, Go was convicted of murder by the Pasig Regional Trial Court and sentenced to reclusión perpetua.
+After serving part of his sentence and receiving sentence reductions for good conduct, he was released in 2016 following a ruling by the Supreme Court of the Philippines.

 Shooting

-On July 2, 1991, Eldon Maguan was driving his car along the one-way section of Wilson Street headed towards Pedro Guevarra Street in Little Baguio, San Juan, Metro Manila, when Rolito Go — who had recently fought with his girlfriend at Cravings Bakeshop & Restaurant — drove away from the restaurant while counterflowing on the one-way section of Wilson Street.
-In doing so, he nearly hit Maguan's car at the intersection of Wilson Street and Jose Abad Santos Street.
-Go then alighted his car, walked over to Maguan's car, and shot him in the head while inside his vehicle.
-Go then fled the scene on his car.
+On the evening of July 2, 1991, Maguan was driving his car along the one-way section of Wilson Street towards Pedro Guevarra Street in Barangay Little Baguio in San Juan, when Go — who had earlier been at the Cravings Bakeshop & Restaurant — drove against traffic on the same road.
+The two vehicles nearly collided at the intersection of Wilson Street and Jose Abad Santos Street.

+According to court records, Go exited his car, approached Maguan's car, and fired a single shot into Maguan's head while the latter remained inside his vehicle.
+Go then fled the scene by car.

 Investigation

-Shortly after the incident, the San Juan police arrived and found an empty shell and a live 9 mm caliber ammunition round on the scene.
+Shortly after the incident, San Juan police recovered an empty shell casing and a live 9 mm caliber round at the scene.
+Investigators identified the suspect through eyewitness accounts and documentary evidence obtained from nearby establishments.

-While determining the initial location of the shooter, the police was able to obtain Go's vehicle registration plate from the security guard of Alex III, a restaurant at the intersection where the incident happened.
-An facsimile of his credit card was also obtained at Cravings, where he had dined prior to the incident.
-The security guard at Cravings was also able to identify Go as the perpetrator, and Land Transportation Office records showed that the Go's car was registered to his wife, Elsa Ang Go.
+A security guard at Alex III, a restaurant near the intersection, recorded Go's vehicle registration plate, while staff at Cravings provided a facsimile of a credit card used by Go prior to the incident.
+Records from the Land Transportation Office later confirmed that the vehicle involved was registered to Go's wife, Elsa Ang Go.